 - Salt & pepper to taste

 - 1/2 teaspoon garlic powder

-- Slice chicken breasts in half lengthwise so you have four thinner cutlets.
+- Slice the chicken breasts in half lengthwise so you have four thinner cutlets.
+Place them between 2 sheets of plastic wrap and then pound thin (to about 1/4") using the flat end of a meat mallet.
 Sprinkle both sides of the chicken with the salt & pepper and garlic powder.

 - Add the 1/4 cup of flour to a bowl or plate (you will dredge the chicken in it), then add the eggs to a second bowl and whisk with a fork.

 - Add the olive oil to a large skillet over medium-high heat (let the pan heat up for a few minutes).
 You will be frying two pieces of chicken at a time.
 One by one, coat the first two pieces of chicken with the flour, then the egg, and then add each piece to the skillet after letting the excess drip off.
 Cook for about 3 minutes/side or until the crust is golden and the chicken is cooked through (165F).
 Remove the chicken from the pan and set it aside.
 Repeat for the second batch (add a little more olive oil if the pan is looking dry).
 The second batch tends to go faster, so keep an eye on it so it doesn't burn.

 - Reduce the heat to medium.
 Add the butter to the skillet.
 Once it melts, stir in the 1 tablespoon of flour and let it cook for about 30 seconds or so.